 Overall, it was not hard during the first few months.
 It helped that it was winter and I didn’t have any trips planned or fancy parties to dress up for.

 I realized that I am content living week-to-week without any trips to Zara, nor any new purchases from Amazon.
 It turned out that I was lacking almost nothing.
 If something would come up, I’d simply borrow it from a friend.

 Breaking the rules

 My first slip happened around March.
 I was working on launching the Minori Blog and wanted to replace my Android phone with an iPhone so I could take better photos for the blog.
 I justified this as a business expense.
 Fine… technically acceptable.

 The next slip was pretty unavoidable.
 Since it wasn’t on my pre-approved list, I still consider it a “break” from the rule.
 My husband and I finally decided to go on our honeymoon, exactly 360 days after getting married.
-We booked a last minute ticket to Columbia.
+We booked a last minute ticket to Colombia.
 We got travel vaccines and malaria pills, and headed to do a 4 day hike in the jungle to the Lost City.
 I am not a hiker… and the idea of spending 4 days hiking on difficult terrain in the jungle without the right clothes or gear gave me anxiety.
 I purchased a few essentials, all of which I ended up using the entire trip: a hiking backpack, hiking boots, long hiking pants that can turn into shorts (I have a thing for un-sexy green camo shorts).

 Although I technically cheated and shopped for this trip, I decided to carry on with the challenge, but my resolve was definitely weaker after this.